Window Replacement Across the Five Mile, Cole / Ustick & Eagle Road Corridors

 Can I add a multi-panel folding door?

-What's the energy performance gain?
+What's the energy performance gain on replacement?

 What about lead paint inside my window casings?